greenelab/deep-review/manuscript.md

 Yet, a common practice in EHR-based research is to take a snapshot at a point in time and convert patient data to a traditional vector for machine learning and statistical analysis.
 This results in loss of information as timing and order of events can provide insight into a patient's disease and treatment [@6RHepB1T].
 Efforts to model sequences of events have shown promise [@ogs3PPp7] but require exceedingly large patient sizes due to discrete combinatorial bucketing.
-Lasko et al. [@FLX0o7bL] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
+Lasko et al. [@FLX0o7bL] used autoencoders on longitudinal sequences of serum uric acid measurements to identify population subtypes.
 More recently, deep learning has shown promise working with both sequences (CNNs) [@Ohd1Q9Xw] and the incorporation of past and current state (RNNs, LSTMs) [@HRXii6Ni].
 This may be a particular area of opportunity for deep neural networks.